Inmate who escaped Ottawa County jail found four days later having a beer at Chili's

 Charles "Chuck" Chance, who was to be held at the Ottawa County jail on several theft and fraud complaints, quietly maneuvered out of his holding cell in Miami early Dec.
 11. He was found having an afternoon beer at the Chili's Grill and Bar in Pryor four days later, some 60 miles from his starting point.

-Ottawa County Sheriff David Dean said an internal investigation into three jailers' action or inaction is forthcoming, but preliminary information indicates tower personnel simply pressed a wrong button that night.
+Ottawa County Sheriff David Dean said an internal investigation into three jailers' actions or inactions is forthcoming, but preliminary information indicates that tower personnel simply pressed a wrong button that night.

-The jail, he said, currently houses between 70 and 80 inmates and has a north door and a south door, the latter of which being where law enforcement officers bring in new prisoners through a sally port.
-Just before Chance went missing, officers were bringing in a new prisoner on a public intoxication complaint, Dean said, and the two jailers who were assisting them requested the south door be unlocked for intake.
+The jail, he said, currently houses between 70 and 80 inmates and has a north door and a south door, the latter being where law enforcement officers bring in new prisoners through a sally port.
+Just before Chance escaped, officers were bringing in a new prisoner on a public intoxication complaint, Dean said, and the two jailers who were assisting them requested that the south door be unlocked for intake.

 It's yet to be confirmed, but Dean thinks the jailer in the control tower pressed the button for the north door, instead, before eventually opening the south door.

-Unbeknownst to those at the jail, Chance had allegedly manipulated a padlock used to secure his holding cell door and possibly heard the north door unlock.
-Dean said Chance's cell door had an internal locking mechanism, part of the outdated and ineffective system used throughout the jail, but it was damaged by another inmate's kicks several months ago.
+Chance is thought to have manipulated a padlock used to secure his holding cell door and possibly heard the north door unlock.
+Dean said Chance's cell door had an internal locking mechanism, part of the outdated and ineffective system used throughout the jail, but it was damaged by another inmate several months ago.

 He soon returned to grab a pair of sweatpants.